antoine3000/dok-antoine/content/2020-06-15-green-observatory/2020-06-16-input/_index.md

 # Key electronics components

-## ATMega 16-U2
+## ATmega 16-U2

-After some discussions with my instructors at Fab Lab Barcelona, I decided to test the (poorly documented) `ATMega 16-U2` chip.
+After some discussions with my instructors at Fab Lab Barcelona, I decided to test the (poorly documented) `ATmega 16-U2` chip.
 It is available in the lab inventory, it speaks USB, has the minimum requirements for my project (and this is the microchip used in the Arduino Uno to exchange data via USB).
 I always prefer to use appropriate hardware, and especially in this context of custom electronics.

 I thought it was a good idea to design my electronics around this chip (but it wasn't).
-I will talk later about the problems I encountered with the ATMEGA 16-U2, and why using it might be a bad idea.
+I will talk later about the problems I encountered with the ATmega 16-U2, and why using it might be a bad idea.

 ## Resonator 24 MHz

-An additional cystal/resonator must be coupled to the ATMega 16-U2 for it to work with USB.
+An additional cystal/resonator must be coupled to the ATmega 16-U2 for it to work with USB.
 According to Andrew Mao's [documentation](http://fab.cba.mit.edu/classes/863.14/people/andrew_mao/week11/):

 > In order to use Full-speed (12 Mbit/s) USB, the microcontroller needs to be able to generate a precize 48 MHz clock with a deviation of no more than 0.25%.
 Since resonators have 0.5% tolerance, This means only quartz crystals can be used, and moreover they need to evenly divide into this frequency in order for a phase-locked loop to generate this clock.
-For the ATMega16U2, this will require a 8MHz or 16MHz crystal - no substitutes.
+For the ATmega16U2, this will require a 8MHz or 16MHz crystal - no substitutes.

 Oscar Gonzalez, one of my instructors, recommended that I use a resonator rather than a crystal because it is easier to design and solder, since it is only one piece, than a crystal.
 A resonator offers an extra precision that I don't need in my project.